 How important is each goal?
-Should your first priority is to save and invest for your retirement?
+Should your first priority be to save and invest for your retirement?
 This means that before anything else, a portion or percentage of your paycheck is invested into a 401(k) retirement plan at work, an IRA or Roth IRA, on a regular basis.
 Only after that occurs does additional money get earmarked for other financial goals like saving for a house or new car.

 Establish a time horizon for each short term goal

 Figure out how many years it will take you to achieve each goal.